Tanzir11/Data-Science/README.md

 ---

-We hope you find this Data Science Repository helpful in your data science endeavors.
+I hope you find this Data Science Repository helpful in your data science endeavors.
 Happy coding and exploring the exciting world of data science!